paalamugan/next14-boilerplate-with-i18n-trpc-nextauth/README.md

 You can easily configure Next 14 Boilerplate by making a search in the whole project with `FIXME:` for making quick customization.
 Here is some of the most important files to customize:

 - `public/static/favicons/apple-touch-icon.png`, `public/static/favicons/favicon.ico`, `public/static/favicons/favicon-16x16.png` and `public/static/favicons/favicon-32x32.png`: your website favicon, you can generate from [https://favicon.io/favicon-converter/](https://favicon.io/favicon-converter/)
-- `helpers/site.config.mjs`: site configuration file
+- `src/helpers/site.config.js`: site configuration file
 - `src/templates/BaseTemplate.tsx`: default theme
-- `next.config.mjs`: Next.js configuration
+- `next.config.js`: Next.js configuration
 - `.env`: default environment variables

 You have access to the whole code source if you need further customization.
 The provided code is only example for you to start your project.
 The sky is the limit 🚀.